Andreas Neocleous & Co

-Andreas Neocleous & Co specialised in serving international businesses and organisations and its main spheres of activity were cross-border investment and finance, shipping and large-scale commercial litigation.
+The firm specialised in serving international businesses and organisations.
+Its main spheres of activity were cross-border investment and finance, shipping and large-scale commercial litigation.
 Andreas Neocleous & Co was ranked as the leading firm in Cyprus by Legal 500, PLC Which Lawyer, Chambers Guides and IFLR 1000.

 The firm's Limassol office housed the Honorary Consulates of Japan and Portugal in Cyprus.

-Andreas Neocleous & Co LLC was an active proponent to the business community and the public in Cyprus of the benefits of genuine licensed software.
+The firm was an active proponent of the benefits of licensed software.

-The firm was widely consulted by the international press for comment and opinion regarding the Cyprus economic situation.
+It was widely consulted by the international press for comment and opinion regarding the Cyprus economic situation.

 Bribery conviction

-On February 8, 2017, former deputy attorney-general Rikkos Erotokritou, lawyers Andreas Kyprizoglou and Panayiotis Neocleous, and the Andreas Neocleous & Co LLC law firm were handed a guilty verdict by the Nicosia criminal court.
+On February 8, 2017, former deputy attorney-general Rikkos Erotokritou, lawyers Andreas Kyprizoglou and Panayiotis Neocleous, and the Andreas Neocleous & Co LLC law firm were found guilty by the Nicosia criminal court.
 Panayiotis Neocleous and the Neocleous law firm were found guilty of bribery, conspiracy, and corruption.

 The four were said to have colluded to arrange for Erotokritou to launch the criminal prosecution of five Russian individuals and one company, at the behest and to the benefit of the Neocleous law firm, which had long been battling them in Cypriot and Russian courts over ownership and control of Providencia, a trust-fund worth hundreds of millions.

-Name change

-Following the scandal and subsequent prison sentence of Panayiotis Neocleous, Andreas Neocleous & Co LLC transferred its business and operations to a new firm, Elias Neocleous & Co LLC.
-The new firm employs the same staff and operates from the same premises.